Resale price maintenance case studies

 Unfortunately by not adhering to the policy and attached minimum advertised pricing we shall no longer be able to process any order received at standard discount terms.

 In the bathroom fittings case, the manufacturer threatened retailers with penalties for not pricing at or above a ‘recommended’ online price as set out in ‘online trading guidelines’.
 Enforcement threats included charging retailers higher prices for products, withdrawing rights to use the supplier’s images online or withholding supply of products.
-For example, an email read:
+For example, an email from the manufacturer read:

-…our online trading guidelines have come into effect today and it has been reported that your site is not compliant with them…if we can’t bring your site in line by close of business on 2/2/12 we will have to put your account on ‘stop’.
+[…] our online trading guidelines have come into effect today and it has been reported that your site is not compliant with them…if we can’t bring your site in line by close of business on 2/2/12 we will have to put your account on ‘stop’.

-We…would appreciate it if someone contacts [‘Marketing Executive’]…to give him some assurances that you will have correct pricing by tomorrow evening.
+We […] would appreciate it if someone contacts [‘Marketing Executive’]…to give him some assurances that you will have correct pricing by tomorrow evening.

-How did this break the law?
+How did these businesses break the law?

 The CMA found that preventing retailers from advertising or selling products online below a certain price restricted their freedom to set the price for online sales and, therefore, amounted to illegal RPM in relation to online sales.